Pallaini-Bhargavi/CSD-2025---26-Batch-A---16/README.md

-# Decentralised Peer-to-Peer Energy Trading
+# Dynamic Energy Trading with Blockchain